sinaatalay/RenderCV/docs/index.md

 ![JSON Schema of RenderCV](https://raw.githubusercontent.com/rendercv/rendercv/main/docs/assets/images/schema.gif)

-## Quick Start Guide
+## Getting Started

-RenderCV engine is very easy to install (`pip install rendercv`) and easy to use (`rendercv new "John Doe"`).
+RenderCV engine is very easy to install (`pip install "rendercv[full]"`) and easy to use (`rendercv new "John Doe"`).
 Follow the [user guide](https://docs.rendercv.com/user_guide) to get started.

 ## Motivation

-We are developing a purpose-built app for writing CVs and resumes that will be available on mobile and web.
+We are developing a [purpose-built app](https://rendercv.com) for writing CVs and resumes that will be available on mobile and web.
 This Python project is the foundation of that app.
 Check out [our blog post](https://rendercv.com/introducing-rendercv/) to learn more about why one would use such an app.

 ## Contributing